phac-nml/irida-next/docs-site/docs/user/analysis/getting-started.md

 When deleting a workflow execution, there are a couple points to keep in mind:

 - Deleted errored and canceled runs have no additional considerations
-- Deleting completed runs does not delete the associated results that have been propogated to the samples
+- Deleting completed runs does not delete the associated results that have been propagated to the samples